Hello fellow sales reps!

 Qualified’s data integrations introduce you to your website visitors.
 You'll learn about them as individual people, rather than anonymous website visitors.
 And these customer-centric details always inform my conversational approach.
 Always.

 All visitors sit on a spectrum from known to unknown visitors.
-I’m going to walk through engagement strategies that work for me based on a visitor's degree of “familiarity”.
+I’m going to walk through the sales conversation starters that work for me based on a visitor's degree of “familiarity”.

 This is the money-maker.
 Qualified has the ability to paint a 360-degree view of website visitors in real time if they're in your Salesforce CRM.
-Because you know specific information like their name, company and stage in the buying cycle, you’re able to effectively personalize your messaging:
+Because you know specific information like their name, company and stage in the buying cycle, you’re able to effectively personalize your sales conversation starters to meet their unique profile:

 A. If they're a Lead in Salesforce: Here’s your ideal customer knocking at your front door and it’s your job as an SDR to book a meeting with them.
-The secret sauce here is hyper-personalization.
+The secret sauce for this sales conversation starter is hyper-personalization.
 You know their name, so reference it.
 You know their browsing behavior, so surface it.
 You know they're back onsite for more information, so talk about it.
 Typically leads welcome a meeting booker as a frictionless & approachable method to learning more, so try to serve it to them when it feels right.

 B. If they're an open opportunity in Salesforce: It’s crucial to recognize and prioritize this visitor as they’re actively in the buying process.
-Tell them you know they're in a sales cycle, because you do.
+My strategy for this sales conversation starter is to tell them you know they're in a sales cycle, because you do.
 Referencing their respective AE and buying stage is effective.

 C. If they're part of an outbound email sequence: We’ve shied away from including links to website content in our outbounds for fear of deviating recipients from the primary goal: reply to book a meeting.
 Qualified gives those 'dead' clicks a new life.
 By passing through click data, Qualified alerts you that someone from your outbound sequence has landed onsite.
-And you’re there waiting.
+And you’re there waiting with the perfect sales conversation starter.

 In this scenario, we have a partial picture of our website visitor.
 Your marketing team spends time and money targeting the right people, but only 1-2% of this traffic converts to a lead because their onsite experience is not tailored to their behavior signals.
 With Qualified, it is.
 Qualified tells you which channel the visitor entered through, so you can prepare a quick, proactive & relevant greeting.
 Because this is not a super 'sticky' visitor, I recommend setting up shortcuts for speedy responses: